Gemini said

 When the cold weather sets in, homeowners tend to rely more on their heating systems to provide comfort and warmth throughout their homes.
 While heating systems are crucial for maintaining a cozy living environment, they also carry with them a hidden danger—fire hazards.

-Often, the connection between home heating repairs and fire safety is overlooked.
+Often, the forgotten connection between home heating repair and fire safety is overlooked.
 Many people assume that a heater is only a device for warmth and don’t realize that proper maintenance and timely repairs play a vital role in preventing dangerous fires.
+According to the National Fire Protection Association, heating equipment is one of the leading causes of home fire deaths in the United States.

 How Does Home Heating Repair Contribute To Fire Prevention?